fakhredingholamizadeh/RBAccounts/README.md

 # RBUsers
-This service is for communication with the client version and user login.
+This Microservice is for communication with the client version and user login.